kkzamai/zth-art/README.md

 # zth-art

 This template should help get you started developing with Vue 3 in Vite.
-Technologies: Vue Router, Pinia, I18n for internationalization, Fontawesome for icons, and Bulma for CSS styling.
+- Technologies: Vue Router, Pinia, I18n for internationalization, Axios, Fontawesome for icons, Bulma for CSS styling, and Highcharts.

 ## Recommended IDE Setup